headwindz/tedder/README.md

 ## Mix CLI and configuration file

 You can mix the usage of cli and configuration file.
-The options from cli take precendence over those from configuration file.
+The options from cli take precedence over those from configuration file.

 # Last but not least